rapyuta-robotics/rapyuta-io-docs/hugo/content/dev-tutorials/local-comm-broker.md

 `~/catkin_ws/` with your workspace name.
 {{% /notice %}}

+If you are using either a computer with ROS installed on it, or a Raspberry PI without custom rapyuta.io image, you will create a catkin workspace and get the ***io_tutorials*** repository into the workspace.

-To create the catkin workspace, you have to execute the below commands at the device's terminal.
+To create the catkin workspace, you have to execute the below commands at the device's terminal:

 ```bash
 cd $HOME
 ```